Direct High-Resolution Imaging of Earth-Like Exoplanets: Pupil-Densified Hypertelescopes

-\item \emph{Nanometer‐scale OPD control and null stability.} To suppress stellar leakage below \(\dot N_{*,h}\lesssim10^{-1}\)\,phot s\(^{-1}\), the OPD jitter must be held to \(\sigma_{\rm OPD}\lesssim5\)\,nm RMS.
-Delivering dark‐speckle suppression gains of \(g_{ds}\gtrsim10^2\) and sustaining raw contrasts \(C_{\rm leak}\lesssim5\times10^{-8}\) for \(10^5\) s will require continuous, nanometer‐resolution fringe‐tracking and metrology loops—capabilities only demonstrated briefly in laboratory nulling testbeds \citep{Mennesson2016,Perrin2018}.
+\item \emph{Nanometer-scale OPD control and null stability.} To suppress stellar leakage below \(\dot N_{*,h}\lesssim10^{-1}\)\,phot s\(^{-1}\), the OPD jitter must be held to \(\sigma_{\rm OPD}\lesssim5\)\,nm RMS.
+Delivering dark-speckle suppression gains of \(g_{ds}\gtrsim10^2\) and sustaining raw contrasts \(C_{\rm leak}\lesssim5\times10^{-8}\) for \(10^5\) s will require continuous, nanometer-resolution fringe-tracking and metrology loops---capabilities only demonstrated briefly in laboratory nulling testbeds--- including thermal breathing in the combiner and small polarization mismatch \citep{Mennesson2016,Perrin2018}.